reactioncommerce/reaction/README.md

 Get more details in our [Contributing guide](https://github.com/reactioncommerce/reaction/blob/master/CONTRIBUTING.md).

-# Reaction Platform

 ## Deploy on Docker

 We ensure that all releases are deployable as [Docker](https://hub.docker.com/r/reactioncommerce/reaction/) containers.
 While we don't regularly test other methods of deployment, our community has documented deployment strategies for AWS, [Digital Ocean](https://gist.github.com/jshimko/745ca66748846551692e24c267a56060), and Galaxy.
 For an introduction to Docker deployment, the [Reaction deployment guide](https://docs.reactioncommerce.com/reaction-docs/master/deploying) has detailed examples.

-## Reaction Platform

-We also offer [Reaction Platform](https://reactioncommerce.com/hosting), a managed deployment platform integrated with the Reaction command line.

 ### License